BigChemistry-RobotLab/SurfPro2/README.md

 Each measurement has provenance as far back as we could trace the values in the literature.
 The database also incorporates a citation file (`data/CMC_database.bib`), and a manually assembled data citation graph (`data/citation_graph.json`).

-The schema for the database are given in `schema`.
+The schema for the database is given in `schema`.
-Relative paths for the various components in the SurfPro2.0 database are stored in `config.toml`.
+Relative paths for the various components in the SurfPro2 database are stored in `config.toml`.

+## Getting started

+To build SurfPro2 yourself, please follow the steps below.

+### Obtain a copy of the repository

+You can either clone the repository (`git clone https://github.com/BigChemistry-RobotLab/SurfPro2.0.git`) or download it.
+Once you have it on your computer, navigate to the SurfPro2 directory in your command line (the directory which contains this file).

-## Installing Dependencies
+### Install Dependencies

-The scripts in this repository run using Python 3.12.11.
+The scripts in this repository have been tested with Python 3.12.
+The dependencies can be installed by running the command below.
+Consider creating a virtual environment first (e.g. using anaconda/miniconda/mamba, UV, or venv, as you prefer).

 ```
 pip install -r requirements.txt
 ```

-## Building the Database
+### Build the Database

 After installing the dependencies, run the following command to build the database: